GraphQL - Rate Limiting

 Hit the total nodes limit

-The 4me GraphQL API does not allow individual calls to request more than 500,000 total nodes.
+The Xurrent GraphQL API does not allow individual calls to request more than 500,000 total nodes.
 This limit is checked before the service executes the query (to check the limit after executing the query would not be the right strategy, at that point the damage is already done ….).
 It’s up to you to write GraphQL queries within the Total Nodes Limit.
 When you reduce one of the first arguments in the previous query to 10, you will be able to execute (don’t forget to add read access to the record types Configuration Item and Contract in the personal access token).

 Limits: the Rate Limits

-Preventing an integration from requesting too many nodes at a time is not enough to maintain service availability and performance: by posting many requests in a short period of time an integration could go around the Total Nodes Limitation and become a threath for the excellent service availability and performance the 4me service normally provides.
+Preventing an integration from requesting too many nodes at a time is not enough to maintain service availability and performance: by posting many requests in a short period of time an integration could go around the Total Nodes Limitation and become a threath for the excellent service availability and performance the Xurrent service normally provides.

 That’s why there exist 2 Rate Limits you need to consider.